-In dropshipping, you buy products from a producer or a wholesaler who offer drop shipping partnership then sell it later to your customers with a margin.
+In dropshipping, you buy products from a producer or a wholesaler who offers a drop shipping partnership then sells it later to your customers with a margin.
 However, you won’t even see the product you sell.
 Once you’ve got an order from a customer, all you need to do is contact your producer or wholesaler, and they’ll send the order to your customer directly from their warehouse.

 However, this convenience comes with a price: the loss of your control of the inventory.
 You won’t have control about how the producer is going to wrap the product, what courier they will use, or when they will send it to your customers.

 This is a vulnerability you should handle very well.
 After all, your customer won’t care whether it’s you or the producer who is responsible for the product and delivery.
 If they are dissatisfied with their purchase, they will think about you – as the store who sells the product to them – and not the producer.
 Late delivery?
 Ill-fitting wrap?
 It’s all your fault!

 What can you do about that?
 Well, since you can do nothing about the product, then all you can do is maximizing your customer’s service.
 Because, in the end, it’s what retail business is about: customer service.

 1. Prevention is the best action: choose the right supplier

 If you haven’t yet started your drop shipping business, you can still prevent most of these supplier-related problems ahead of time by choosing the right supplier.
 A supplier who has a wide range of products is preferable, as well as a supplier who is trusted and has a reputation as reliable from a fellow drop shipper.
 You can check our other articles about choosing the right supplier for drop shippers.

 2. Be clear about all of your store policy